pnkjwrk3/backend-demo/README.md

 - [x] Cleanup the setup_database.py script
 - [x] Concurrent testing using Locust
 - [ ] Create tests for database connections and permissions.
-- [ ] Develop frontend to interact with the API
 - [x] Update pagination to page-per-page in the API